Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Include a mix of cuisines and surprise “hidden gem” eateries.
+• Include a mix of cuisines and surprise hidden gems.

 15. Puzzle Park Hunt

-Transform a city park or botanical garden into an immersive playground.
-Teams roam through lush paths and hidden nooks, solving puzzles at checkpoints.
-Each puzzle could be inspired by nature: matching leaves to trees, decoding messages hidden in sculptures, or finding a secret bench with a code under it.
-The setting allows people to slow down and appreciate the outdoors while problem-solving together.
+Transform a city park or botanical garden into a playground.
+Teams roam through paths and hidden nooks, solving puzzles at checkpoints.
+Challenges might include matching leaves to trees, decoding messages hidden in sculptures, or finding a secret bench with a code underneath.
+The setting encourages people to slow down while problem-solving together.

 Time required: 2.5–3 hours